pholser/junit-quickcheck/README.md

 Java or Scala code using Scala.

-### About junit-quickcheck
+## About junit-quickcheck

-junit-quickcheck was written by Paul Holser, and is distributed under the MIT License.
+junit-quickcheck is written by Paul Holser, and is distributed under the MIT License.

     The MIT License